adidas Made Its Own Bottega Veneta Sneakers

 Bottega Veneta's well-crafted and world-famous Intrecciato leather weaving pattern is synonymous with the Italian fashion house.

-So naturally, when we see a similar style of braided leather atop a pair of classic adidas Superstar sneakers, it lands as homage to Bottega Veneta even if the coincidence was accidental.
+So naturally, when we see a similar style of braided leather atop a pair of classic adidas Superstar sneakers, it at least feels like it's landing as homage to Bottega Veneta even if the coincidence was a happy accident.

-And adidas is far from the only brand to apply the genius of Bottega Veneta's Intrecciato to its own signature sneakers.
+After all, adidas is far from the only brand to apply the tastiness of Bottega Veneta's Intrecciato to its own signature sneakers.

-Nike took the Bottega Veneta braid pattern out for a spin with its pink and white Field General sneaker.
+Nike took a Bottega Veneta braid-style pattern out for a spin with its pink and white Field General sneaker, for instance.

-And Timberland, while not a sneaker brand, brought some of the leather atelier's rizz to its signature 6" boot.
-Funny enough, this boot was lowkey more Bottega than Bottega Veneta’s own Timbs-coded Haddock Lace-Up boot.
+And Timberland, while not a sneaker brand, brought some of the leather maison's aura to its signature 6" boot.
+(Funny enough, this boot was lowkey more Bottega than Bottega Veneta’s own Timbs-coded Haddock Lace-Up boot.)

 Even hiking aficionado Merrell turned its Moab 2 Slide into a luxed-up slip-on with some major Bottega energy.